HdHydra/laughing-journey/README.md

 # laughing-journey
 My projects on python

-The projects based on python is stored in this folder.
-This repository contains both currently ongoing as well as projects that are completed.
+The projects are based on python in this folder.
+This repository contains both python as well jupyter notebook projects.